UTSCCSCC01/finalprojectw22-GDSC2.0/doc/sprint0/PB.md

     </ul>
     <li>As a member (student or mentor), I can reset my password via email verification, so I don't lose my account.
     <ul>
-        <li>A forget password link is available in login apge</li>
+        <li>A 'forget password' link is available in login page</li>
-        <li>Reset password action is executed after recieving a correct and registered email address.</li>
+        <li>Reset password action is executed after receiving a correct and registered email address.</li>
     </ul>
     </li>
     <br>
-    <li>As a member (student or mentor), I can fill out common information in the profile page, so I don't need to fill out those infomation again in the application.
+    <li>As a member (student or mentor), I can fill out common information in the profile page, so I don't need to fill out those information again in the application.
     <ul>
         <li>User have an editable profile page.</li>
-        <li>Once an applcation is initiated by a member, the server scans the profile of that member and fill in some sections in the application form based on the member's profile.</li>
+        <li>Once an application is initiated by a member, the server scans the profile of that member and fill in some sections in the application form based on the member's profile.</li>
     </ul>
     </li>
     <br>
     <li>As a member (student or mentor), I can link my github and linkedin page in my profile, so I can showcase my experience.
     <ul>
-        <li>Desinated and integrated section for github and linkedin link</li>
+        <li>A section in profile page for github and linkedin link</li>
     </ul>
     </li>
     <br>